 So, pay attention to your need for recovery between training sessions.
 This could also help make you feel less guilty for not training a day between sessions.
 All the while knowing you much-needed recovery is part and parcel of the actual training session.

 Did that blow your mind?
 Good!
 It’s better to blow minds, than diets.
 Speaking of diets, remember balance is key! 🔑You can unlock your recovery rate with a DNA test and continue to manage (and optimise) a healthy lifestyle.
 Your genes can bring insight as to the best nutrition to free your fitness potential.
 Try incorporate strength training into your daily 30-60 minutes of physical activity three days per week.
 Aim for moderate or intense muscle-strengthening workouts, targeting all muscle groups at least two days per week.

 Instead of thinking of yourself as just ‘busy’, reframe it into thinking of yourself as ‘Busy Bee’: productive, hard working and with a hive full of honey.
 Some of us are busier bees than others, but it doesn't mean that it’s impossible to dedicate time to training.

 Now, even on your busiest days, you know how to keep on the path of your fitness journey.
 Figuring out your unique way to get moving means soon you’ll discover your very own dynamic routine.
 No matter what changes or what the world throws at you, you will be able to fit in fitness!
 You’ll adjust and adapt to find your best fitness-zone to keep you feeling healthier and happier.

 If your current routine needs a next-level boost to make the bustling-days even better, it’s definitely time to get a simple, personalised and easy to-follow-plan to improve your overall fitness.
-With Body Fit you can discover your very best individualised nutrient recommendations and personalised workouts regime.
+With Health Fit you can discover your very best individualised nutrient recommendations and personalised workouts regime.
 Take the next step!